-Then Smeaton’s invention was replaced by John Wilkinson’s blasting machine in 1776, which became the archetype for later mechanical air compressors.
-It wasn’t only by 1800 that people used air compressors to transfer energy.
-And after that, more innovations in air compressors became apparent in the market and soon began integrating electricity and pneumatic energy.
+Eventually, Smeaton’s invention was replaced by John Wilkinson’s blasting machine in 1776.
+It then became the archetype for later mechanical air compressors.
+However, it wasn’t only by 1800 that people used air compressors to transfer energy.
+After that, more innovations in air compressors became apparent in the market and soon began integrating electricity and pneumatic energy.

-Today, there are various types of air compressors out there.
-And nowadays, they have become smaller and less bulky, proving to be more helpful even in other tasks such as inflating a tire or unclogging your sink at home.
+Today, there are various types of air compressors.
+They have even become smaller and less bulky, proving to be more useful even in other tasks such as inflating a tire or unclogging your sink at home.

 An air compressor is a pneumatic device that converts power into energy stored in pressurized air using an electric motor, diesel, or gasoline engine.
-It also forces large amounts of air into a storage tank, which increases the air pressure.
+It also forces more air into a storage tank, which later on increases the air pressure.
 Once the tank’s pressure reaches its limit, the air compressor automatically shuts off.
 The compressed air is then held in the tank until it’s used.

-Keep in mind not to confuse air compressors with a pump.
+Keep in mind that air compressors are different from pumps.
 Air compressors work for any gas or air.
-Pump, on the other hand, works on a liquid.
+Pumps, on the other hand, work on a liquid.

-They also vary in different sizes and designs, depending on everyone’s needs.
+These machines can also vary in different sizes and designs, depending on the specific needs and preferences.

 What are the main components of an air compressor?

-Pump – Compresses the air and discharges it to the receiver.
+Pump – This part compresses the air and discharges it to the receiver.
 There is a minimum of 2 pump cylinders for two-stage air compressors.
-Two-stage compressors can produce pressures from 145 to 175 psi (pounds per square inch) by compressing the air twice (first in a larger, low pressure cylinder, then in a smaller high-pressure cylinder).
+These can produce pressures from 145 to 175 psi by compressing the air twice.
+The first instance is in a larger, low-pressure cylinder, then the second occurs in a smaller high-pressure cylinder).

-Electric motor – Gives power to the compressor pump.
-After that, the motor drives a pulley with two belts that help transfer power from motors to pump pistons via flywheel and crankshaft.
+Electric motor – This component powers the compressor pump.
+It drives a pulley with two belts that help in transferring power from motors to pump pistons via flywheel and crankshaft.
 The flywheel fan then helps the compressor pump cool down.